Andrii Deshchytsia: Early positions

 From 1996 to 1999, Andrii Deshchytsia served as press Secretary, First Secretary of the Embassy of Ukraine to the Republic of Poland.

 In 1999–2001, he was a Senior Coordinator of PAUCI (Polish-American-Ukrainian Cooperation Initiative).

 From 2001 to 2004, he took a position of a counselor of the Embassy of Ukraine to the Republic of Finland and then as Counselor and Minister-Counselor of the Embassy of Ukraine to the Republic of Poland until 2006.

 In 2006–2007, Deshchytsia was Spokesperson of the Ministry of Foreign Affairs of Ukraine.

 From 2008 to 2012, he served as Ambassador Extraordinary and Plenipotentiary of Ukraine to the Republic of Finland and Iceland, while living in Finland.

 From 2012 to February 2014, Andrii Deshchytsia was Ambassador-at-Large.
 During that time, from January–December 2013, he was Special Representative of OSCE Chairperson-in-Office for Conflict Resolution.

 As Ukrainian Foreign Minister

-On February 27, 2014, was appointed Acting Minister of Foreign Affairs of Ukraine.
+On 27 February 2014 he was appointed Acting Minister of Foreign Affairs of Ukraine.

 UN Resolution on Territorial integrity of Ukraine

-On March 27, 2014, at the UN General Assembly, Deshchytsia presented the resolution on "Territorial integrity of Ukraine", which was supported by 100 United Nations member states, affirming the United Nations commitment to recognize Crimea within Ukraine's international borders and to condemn Crimea's annexation by Russia as illegal.
+On 27 March 2014, at the UN General Assembly, Deshchytsia presented the resolution on "Territorial integrity of Ukraine", which was supported by 100 United Nations member states, affirming the United Nations commitment to recognize Crimea within Ukraine's international borders and to condemn Crimea's annexation by Russia as illegal.